Kiss the Dust

 Kiss the Dust is a 1991 novel by Elizabeth Laird on the conflicts between the Iraqi Kurds and Saddam Hussein's regime.
 It is a young adult historical fiction novel about a twelve-year-old Kurdish girl and her family's escape from Iraq over the border into Iran.
-The book was originally published in Great Britain by William Heinemann Ltd. in 1991.
-It was first published in the US by Dutton Children's Books, a division of Penguin Books USA Inc. in 1992.
+The book was originally published in Great Britain by William Heinemann in 1991.
+It was first published in the US by Dutton Children's Books, a division of Penguin Books in 1992.

 Plot summary

 When Tara Hawrami is returning from school one day, she witnesses Iranian troops shoot a mullah and an innocent boy reading a newspaper in broad daylight, it sight changes her thinking forever.
 However, when she returns home she is stunned when her mother, Teriska Khan shows a very muted reaction; Teriska Khan reveals that she and Tara's father have been concealing the horrors of the ongoing war between Iraq and Iran from Tara, including shootings like the one Tara had witnessed.
 That night, an injured intruder enters Tara's house, who turns out to be her Uncle Rostam, a Pesh Murga resistance fighter.
 The following morning, Tara's father, Kak Soran, suddenly returns with Tara's brother, Ashti, and her grandmother from Baghdad.
 Tara's life changes quickly and drastically from that moment on.